phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ([Try it on the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=d93c28509a1c67661f31ff820281d434))

-This function is a direct translation of the `example` function above, which used combinator functions.
+This function is a direct translation of the `example` function that used combinator functions from [above](#drawbacks).
 Using the `.await` operator, we can retrieve the value of a future without needing any closures or `Either` types.
 As a result, we can write our code like we write normal synchronous code, with the difference that _this is still asynchronous code_.

 #### State Machine Transformation